white-sock-systems/webpack-stopwatch/README.md

 --- | --- | ---
 | statsFolder |  where to keep the build time log | .stats
 | quiet | if true silence console output | false

-## Motivation

-You ever get the feeling that you spend HOURS each week waiting for builds?
-Well, if you are using webpack, this is just the little util for you to turn your suspicion into a depressing reality!

-## Planned features
-- webpack-stopwatch-report
-- granular tracking